What are my life insurance options when living abroad?

 Option 1 – Look for a provider in your home country

 In the unlikely event that they do, cover will depend on the country that you are now resident in.
-I.e. if you are living in Switzerland, you may be ok.
-If you are living in Saudi Arabia, for example, they are less likely to cover you.

-Additionally, if you subsequently move from safe country A to notsosafe country B, then you are back to square one.
+Additionally, if you subsequently move from safe country A to not–so–safe country B, then you are back to square one.

-However, you are now also older, meaning that the cost of cover is going to be greater and there is the risk that in the mean time your health has deteriorated meaning that you may not be able to get cover at all.
+There is also the risk that in the meantime your health has deteriorated and you may not be able to get cover at all.

 Option 2 – Look for a provider locally